 I’m crazy honored and excited to be working with these awesome brands on my ORC projects and can’t wait to share their products with y’all as we go along.
 LOVE!

 I’m happy to report that right after my Week 1 post last week, I got my butt in gear and started on some of the DIYs, prying off the old lattice from the privacy wall (beast-mode, in like an hour!) and starting the table.
-I’m suuuuuper stoked about the table you guys, check out this sneak peek I shared on Instagram!
+I’m suuuuuper stoked about the table you guys.
 My plan for this weekend is to finish the table, get the slats for the wall, and start sanding the furniture.
 The items are starting to trickle in and they’re accumulating in the most beautiful pile that I just go stare at all the time. #nopatience

 We seem to be one of the few outdoor spaces in this ORC and I’m not sure if that is a positive or negative sign :) Either way, I definitely feel like this space is the least “us” in the house right now and is just as deserving of a makeover as an interior room, if not more because um….parties!